WIAM (AM)

-WIAM (900 kHz) is a non-commercial AM radio station broadcasting a Christian radio format.
+WIAM (900 kHz) is a non-commercial AM radio station broadcasting a classic country format.
 Licensed to Williamston, North Carolina, it serves the Greenville radio market.
-The station is owned by Lifeline Ministries and airs a Christian radio format, including religious instruction programs and Southern Gospel music.
+The station is owned by Lifeline Ministries and airs a classic country and a Christian radio format, including religious instruction programs and Southern Gospel music.

+WIAM is heard on FM translator W221ES at 92.1 MHz.

 History

 In March 1951, WIAM first signed on the air.